microsoft/FluidFramework/examples/apps/snapshotFetchPerfApp/README.md

     - For an even faster build, you can add the package name to the build command, like this:
       `npm run build:fast -- --nolint @fluid-example/odspsnapshotfetch-perftestapp`
 1. Run `npm run start` from this directory (examples/data-objects/smde) and open <http://localhost:8080> in a web browser to see the app running.

+After that you can paste the url of the doc and click fetch snapshot and you will see the fields of "TreesLatest_end" event getting populated in the table.
+The result will be of 5 runs.